-Emily Carlson is co-director of youth programming for OMA Center for Mind, Body and Spirit, through which she heads Art in the Garden.
-Art in the Garden engages a variety of modules that support youth in holding themselves and others in compassion and seeks to support youth knowing — in deep and lasting ways — the interconnectedness of all living beings, that we are all whole and all belong.
-Emily’s particular focus is supporting gifted & underserved youth.
+Emily Carlson is the director of OMA Center for Mind, Body and Spirit’s program Art in the Garden.
+Art in the Garden engages a variety of modules that support youth in holding themselves and others in compassion and seeks to support youth in remembering the interconnectedness of all living beings, that we are all whole and all belong.
+Emily’s particular focus is supporting gifted and underserved youth.
 For over two decades, Emily has taught writing to students from elementary school to college.
-She also worked at the Pennsylvania Governor’s School for the Arts, led The Experiment in International Living’s program in Ghana, cared for horses in Italy and Brooklyn, NY, and studied poetry in Beirut through a grant from the Syria-Lebanon Nationality Room.
+She also worked at the Pennsylvania Governor’s School for the Arts, led The Experiment in International Living’s program for high school students in Ghana, cared for horses in Italy and Brooklyn, NY, and studied poetry in Beirut through a grant from the Syria-Lebanon Nationality Room at the University of Pittsburgh.
 Emily is the author of two poetry chapbooks, Symphony No. 2 and I Have a Teacher.
 She lives with her partner Sten and their three children in a cohousing community.

 Callie Gropp heads OMA Pittsburgh’s Surviving to Thriving Programs.
 A native of Pittsburgh, Callie earned a BA in History and African American/Black Studies from Oberlin College.
 She has been an educator since 2007, and increasingly she spends her time working to create awareness about the science of trauma and resilience.
 She is hopeful that through education, awareness, and advocacy we can establish Adverse Childhood Experiences (ACEs), trauma, and all forms abuse as a major public health issue.
 In order to break cycles of silence and harm, Callie believes we must collaboratively respond to the collective arena of trauma and its effects throughout the generations.
 Through collaboration with individuals and organizations city-wide, she hopes show possibilities that emerge when communities come together to provide all people with access to holistic, trauma-informed and healing centered care.
 She believes that when we heal ourselves in the present, we heal the generations to come.